Little River Road

 Mile 3.7 – Laurel Falls Trailhead

-Large parking areas are on both sides of the road for the Laurel Falls Trail.
+Large parking areas line both sides of the road for the Laurel Falls Trail.
 This may be the most popular hike in the park, quite the statement for a park as crowded as Great Smoky Mountains.
 In the summer or October, you may have to park far from the trailhead down the road, or wait until another time.
 The trail itself is paved and all uphill, but mostly at a mild incline.
 See Great Smoky Mountains Hiking Trails for more information.

 Mile 4.8 – Elkmont Campground